Your privacy

 When you agree to our Privacy Policy, you consent to us disclosing your personal information, including sensitive information, outside Australia.
 You understand that by giving us this consent, you may not be able to seek redress in the overseas jurisdiction if the overseas recipient handles information in breach of the Australian Privacy Principles.
 Your consent does not in any way lessen our commitment and the measures we take to safeguard your privacy, but it may exclude us from liability under Australian Privacy Principle 8.1 for any breach of the Australian Privacy Principles by such overseas recipients.

 We store and manage your personal information in accordance with the Australian Privacy Principles.
-We take the security of your information seriously and take all reasonable steps to ensure we have safe systems, processes, and training in place to protect your information, including by:
+We take the security of your information seriously and take all reasonable steps to ensure we utilise technical and organisational measures in place to protect your information, including by:

 • Using secure response forms when we ask for your personal and payment card details on our website.

-• Taking reasonable steps to preserve the security of cookie and personal information in accordance with our website terms of use and Privacy Policy.
+• Taking reasonable steps to preserve the security of cookie and personal information in accordance with relevant security standards and our Privacy Policy.

 • If your browser is suitably configured, it will advise you whether the information you are sending us will be secure (encrypted) or not secure (unencrypted).
 If secure transmission is indicated, World Vision Australia currently uses 256-bit TLS encryption as a minimum.